 The summertime in Winter Park brings with it an array of great things to do outdoors.
-So, whether you’re planning a trip or live here year-round, you should check out the recommended summer activities from Real Estate of Winter Park.
-You can trust our expertise!
+So, check out the Real Estate of Winter Park team’s favorite summer activities!

-Top Winter Park Mountain Biking Trails for Your Adventure
+The 10 Best Trails for a Winter Park Mountain Biking Adventure

-Twisting and turning through 8.7 miles of trails, Idlewild is a great combination of challenge and distance, without being overwhelming in either category.
-Expect to climb over 1,400 feet while tackling this cross country ride!
+Twisting and turning through 8.7 miles of trails, the Idlewild Trail System is a great combination of challenge and distance, without being overwhelming in either category.
+Expect to climb more than 1,400 feet while tackling this cross country ride!

-A singletrack downhill biking trail that runs for 3.3 miles, Rainmaker wears its Black Diamond rating with pride.
+Be sure to visit Trestle Bike Park at Winter Park Resort for a singletrack downhill biking trail that spans 3.3 miles.
+Rainmaker wears its Black Diamond rating with pride.
 The technical-minded rider will enjoy taking on the mixture of jumps, wooden obstacles (including the arched Rainbow feature), tabletops and more.

-If you’re new to mountain biking, or would rather prefer a cruise to a crucible, then the Fraser River Trail is the path for you.
-A respectable five and a half miles gives you a tour of the natural beauty that inhabits the Winter Park area.
+If you’re new to mountain biking, or would rather prefer a cruise to a crucible, then the Fraser River Bike Trail is the path for you.
+A respectable 5.5 miles gives you a tour of the natural beauty that inhabits the Winter Park area.

-Despite the goofy name, the Trestle Bike Park’s Banana Peel Pro Line Trail is a trail worthy of any adrenaline addicted downhill biker.
+Despite its off-beat name, the Trestle Bike Park’s Banana Peel Trail is a route worthy of the attention of any adrenaline-addicted downhill biker.
 The extreme obstacles that highlight this course require riders to pass extra safety requirements before riding.

-A great choice for inexperienced cross country riders, South Fork Loop gives its wheeled patrons a taste of single track riding, without the intensity of a black diamond-rated trail.
+A great choice for novice cross country riders, South Fork Loop in the Idlewild Trail System gives its wheeled patrons a taste of single track riding, without the intensity of a black diamond rated trail.
 The loop is 2.8 miles long.